-Under WorkSharing, an employee whose regular work hours are reduced 20 percent and who has dependent children, would receive 20 percent of the regular dependency allowance, along with the 20 percent of their unemployment insurance benefits.
+The WorkShare program allows an employee whose regular work hours are reduced 20 percent and who has dependent children to receive 20 percent of the regular dependency allowance along with the 20 percent of their UI benefits.

 - Receive their regular health insurance benefits.

-- For workers who are working a part-time second job, there is also a generous disregard of part-time earnings before any deductions are made from the WorkSharing benefits.
+- For employees who are working a part-time second job, there is also a generous disregard of part-time earnings before any deductions are made from the employee’s WorkShare benefits.

 - You must certify that the reduction in work hours is in lieu of layoffs, and give the reason for the expected duration of the work reduction.
-Decide in advance the duration of your WorkSharing plan.
-It can range from one to 26 weeks.
+Decide in advance the duration of your WorkShare plan.
+It can range from 1 to 26 weeks.

 - You must specify the beginning and end dates.
-Your start date must be at least three weeks from the date of your application.
-Because unemployment insurance benefits are paid for weeks beginning on Sundays and ending on Saturdays, your plan must have a Sunday starting 3 weeks after your application date and a Saturday end date.
+Your start date must be at least 3 weeks from the date of your application.
+Because UI benefits are paid for weeks beginning on Sundays and ending on Saturdays, your plan must have a Sunday starting 3 weeks after your application date and a Saturday end date.

 - You must apply the plan to only full-time and permanent part-time employees.
-Seasonal employees may not participate in WorkSharing.
+Seasonal employees may not participate in WorkShare.

-- If the workers are covered by collective bargaining, the union must agree to your WorkSharing plan.
+- If the employees are covered by collective bargaining, the union must agree to your WorkShare plan.
 It is best to consult with the union early in the process.
-When you file a WorkSharing application, you will need to have the signatures of the appropriate union officials.
+When you file an application to participate in WorkShare, you will need to have the signatures of the appropriate union officials.